bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 If you need any help with this project, feel free to reach out to me!

-Please leave any questions, comments, or suggestions in the comments below or else [contact me](/#contact).
+Please leave any questions, comments, feedback, or suggestions in the comments below or else [contact me](/#contact).

-Thank you!